rur/treetop-client/README.markdown

 });
 ```

-## Treetop Events
+## Treetop Browser Events

-When the client library is used to make an XHR request, events will be dispached to indicate overall loading status.
+When the client library is used to make an XHR request, events will be dispatched to indicate overall loading status.
-Note that, by design, the context of specific requests cannot be distinguised this way.
+Note that, by design, the context of specific requests cannot be accessed this way.

 ### Treetop Event Types:

+#### `"treetopstart"`
-* `"treetopstart"` event is dispached when an XHR request is initiated.
-Will only execute once for concurrent requests.
+This event is dispatched when an XHR request is initiated.
+It will only execute once for concurrent requests.
+#### `"treetopcomplete"`
-* `"treetopcomplete"` event is dispached when all active XHR requests are completed.
+This event is dispatched when all active XHR requests are completed.

-Example
+#### Example

 ```
 document.addEventListener("treetopstart", function () {